jeffpar/pcjs/tools/dz/README.md

 ### Uploading Files to the Internet Archive

-In 2018 and 2019, I digitized lots of CD-ROMs, including hundreds of Microsoft TechNet CD-ROMs, all with the intention of uploading them to the Internet Archive.
-However, I was unfamiliar with the process *and* I wanted to avoid uploading images that already existed in the archive.

-Having finally written this utility in 2025, I decided it was time to leverage it and start filling gaps in the Internet Archive's collection.
+In 2018 and 2019, I digitized lots of CD-ROMs, including hundreds of Microsoft TechNet CD-ROMs, with the intention of eventually uploading them to the Internet Archive.
+However, I was unfamiliar with the process *and* I wanted to avoid uploading images that already existed in the archive, so it wasn't until 2025, with the help of this utility, that I finally began looking for gaps that I could help fill in the Internet Archive's collection.

 I started by using this utility's `--csv` option to produce a spreadsheet of all my own TechNet CDs, then with the help of the Internet Archive's [Python Package](https://archive.org/developers/quick-start-pip.html) and a [search.py](search.py) script, I produced a list of TechNet CDs already in the Archive.
 I fed that list into `DZ` using the `--batch` option and appended the results to the same spreadsheet using `--csv` again.

 Then I sorted my spreadsheet by volume name, number of entries on the volume, etc, and flagged all the duplicates.
 Then I fed the filtered CSV list back into `DZ` with the `--batch` option again, and generated an upload script with the `--upload` option.

-Here's an example of what `--upload` produced:
+Here's an example of what `--upload` produces:

     # uploading MSTN-CD177-ARMEFPP_EN.iso
     cp "/Software/Discs/Microsoft/TechNet/MSTN-CD177-ARMEFPP_EN.iso" ARMEFPP_EN.iso